Hemogenyx Pharmaceuticals PLC Announces Exercise of Warrants and Issue of Equity

 THIS ANNOUNCEMENT CONTAINS INSIDE INFORMATION AS STIPULATED UNDER THE UK VERSION OF THE MARKET ABUSE REGULATION NO 596/2014 WHICH IS PART OF ENGLISH LAW BY VIRTUE OF THE EUROPEAN (WITHDRAWAL) ACT 2018, AS AMENDED.
 ON PUBLICATION OF THIS ANNOUNCEMENT VIA A REGULATORY INFORMATION SERVICE, THIS INFORMATION IS CONSIDERED TO BE IN THE PUBLIC DOMAIN.

-LONDON, UK / ACCESS Newswire / September 3, 2025 / Hemogenyx Pharmaceuticals plc (LSE:HEMO) announces that it has received a notice to exercise warrants over 250,000 new ordinary shares in the Company (the "Warrant Shares").
+LONDON, UK / ACCESS Newswire / September 5, 2025 / Hemogenyx Pharmaceuticals plc (LSE:HEMO) announces that it has received notices to exercise warrants over 67,371 new ordinary shares in the Company (the "Warrant Shares").

-The Warrant Shares are being issued pursuant to the exercise of warrants granted and announced on 8 May 2025.
-As announced, the exercise price of the warrants ("Exercise Price") is subject to adjustment in certain circumstances, as set out in the warrant instrument, including a reset of the Exercise Price (as defined therein) if the Company completes a share issuance (or other transaction granting rights to subscribe for equity securities) during the Exercise Period (as defined therein) at a price lower than the Exercise Price.
-As such, the Exercise Price was adjusted to 180p.
-Subscription monies of £450,000 have been received by the Company in respect of the exercise.
+The Warrant Shares are being issued pursuant to the exercise of warrants granted and announced on 11 March 2025.
+Subscription monies of £235,799 have been received by the Company in respect of the exercise.

 Admission and Total Voting Rights